alexanderraich/insuregents/InsuregentsApp/README.md

 ## Step 2: Build and run your app

-With Metro running, open a new terminal window/pane from the root of your React Native project, and use the following command to build and run your Android app:
+With Metro running, open a new terminal window/pane from the root of your React Native project, then run:

 ### Android